BennyPLS/Lan-Messenger/README.md

 The **p2p-sockets.py** is the standalone implementation of the RSA with sockets, Is capable of encrypted communication with the use of cryptodome and some functions, this is the **Peer to Peer** version.

-The **rsa_cli.py** is only the implementation of the RSA.
+The rsa_cli.py** is only the implementation of the RSA.
 Capable of encrypting and decrypting generated keys and importing & exporting them.

+This documentation is outdated*****